 The slow trains have three classes.
 Platzkart has open wagons divided in compartments with 6 bunk beds.
 Kupe has seperate closed compartments with 4 beds and Lyux/SV is the most expensive with only 2 beds in a closed compartment.
 The option Obshye is a seat only and although it is cheapest it is best avoided on long overnight journeys.
 Platzkart is my preferred option, because it is the best way to meet people.

 The high speed trains also have three classes, but does not have platzkart.
 Tourist is the cheapest and is comparable with Kupe (4 beds in a closed compartment).
 The more expensive Business has only 2 beds and Grand has an ensuite toilet and shower.
 I travelled in Tourist class and found it very comfortable.

-What to expect on a Kazakh train?
+What to expect on a train in Kazakhstan?

 There is a toilet with water basin at each end of the wagon.
 Hygiene varies a lot, but in general they get more dirty as the journey progresses.

-All trains have a restaurant that serves decent food for decent prices.
+All Kazakh trains have a restaurant that serves decent food for decent prices.
 Each train wagon also has a water dispenser with both cold water and boiled water.
 The boiled water is great for making tea, noodles or instant soup.

 Kazakh trains do not make a lot of stops, but at the stops you often have local woman selling homemade products such as plov, blini’s and dried fish.
 Do keep in mind that for the high speed overnight journeys the stops will be during the night.

 Food and snacks: Despite the trains in Kazakhstan having a restaurant wagon it is a good idea to bring some food and snacks.
 People will often share their food with you and it is nice to be able to give something back.
 With the hot water dispenser you can make tea or noodles.

 Toilet paper and wet wipes: in theory there should be toilet paper in the toilet, but it often happens they run out of toilet paper.